 Among the 79.6 percent of U.S. survey respondents who are men and employed full-time, the average annual salary in 2021 was $112,830.
 For women employed full-time, who accounted for 17.4 percent of all U.S. responses, the comparable figure is $103,270.
 Among certified IT professionals in the United States then, full-time female workers on average earned roughly 9 percent less than their male counterparts.

 (Not considered in these calculations are the 0.2 percent of U.S. respondents employed full-time who identify as either transgender male, transgender female, or gender variant/nonconforming.
 Also omitted: the 2.8 percent of U.S. respondents employed full-time who chose not to identify their gender.)

-The income inequality is even more stark outside the United States, where female certified IT professionals who are employed full-time earned, on average, a mere 3 percent less than men in 2021.
+The income inequality is less stark outside the United States, where female certified IT professionals who are employed full-time earned, on average, a mere 3 percent less than men in 2021.
 The 84.3 percent of non-U.S. survey respondents who are men and employed full-time had an average annual salary of $70,750 last year, compared to a surprisingly strong $68,550 for the 11.6 percent of non-U.S. respondents who are women.

 (Not considered in these calculations are the 1 percent of non-U.S. respondents employed full-time who identify as either transgender male, transgender female, or gender variant/nonconforming.
-Also omitted: the 3.1 percent of U.S. respondents employed full-time who chose not to identify their gender.)
+Also omitted: the 3.1 percent of non-U.S. respondents employed full-time who chose not to identify their gender.)